emilyyyu/emilyyyu.github.io/_pages/about.md

 Check out my [publications](/publications/) or connect with me via email.

-**I am looking to recruit Ph.D. students!** If you are interested in doing a PhD with me, feel free to reach out.
+**I am looking to recruit Ph.D. students,** and happy to discuss about CSC scholarships.
+If you are interested in doing a PhD with me, feel free to reach out.